New Express Advising Hours!

 Lackluster résumés can lead to fewer interview opportunities.
 Here’s how to avoid this problem.

 Résumés are fairly cut-and-dry documents.
-Following the traditional template helps you convey your background and essential skills in a way that’s easily grasped …
+Following the traditional template helps you convey your …

 By Marissa Deitch